algorealmInc/SwarmNL/research.md

          data: ByteVector,
       ) -> NetworkResult<Option<ByteVector>> { .. }

       /// Fetch data from the shard network.
-It returns None if the node is a memnber of the shard with the data, meaning the node should read it locally. async fn fetch(
+It returns `None` if the node is a member of the shard the stores the data, meaning the node should read it locally. async fn fetch(
          &self,
          mut core: Core,